Vicachu42/webshop-with-tdd/README.md

 - Create API.
 I've taken a database from an earlier project ([shopping-assignment](https://github.com/Vicachu42/shopping-assignment)), now I need to get more info how to make it into an API that works for this project
 - Finish sketch how the page is supposed to look.
 Will model after [sumo.or.jp](https://www.sumo.or.jp/En/).
 - Start testing simpler components that aren't dependant on API.

+*Late notes:* I managed to create a database that listens to a port.
+Next step is to see if I can loop through the product list.